cfarkas/Genotype-variants/README.md

 >bash ./Config_example.sh
 ###

 To perform these analysis, we recommend to increase open file limit to 1000000 in the cluster/workstation in use.
-Please, see in the scripts folder "README_ulimit" file with the instructions for accomplish this task.
+Please, see "README_ulimit" file with the instructions for accomplish this task.

 ## Support